 Smith will initially be offering the ChromaPop lens in 6 new styles as well as in 15 different frames, so you should be able to find a pair to suit your needs.

 Enough about the lenses (you can read more at www.smithoptics.com if you so desire).
 The next main feature is the frame.
 I tested the Dover which Smith has designed for the “active adventurer.”
 This frame offers medium to large coverage, and since I have a rather narrow face, it gave me a semi-hipster/bug-eyed look, but nothing too dramatic.

 The frame includes nose and temple pads that kept the sunglasses tight on my face during trail runs and hikes.
 There was only one instance where I experienced the sunglasses slip at all, and it was while sprinting down the side of a wash (I would add that they did not even come close to falling off, so that is a win in my book).

 The Dover is great for everyday use as well as hiking; however, if I was looking for a running specific pair, I would prefer a more minimalist frame.
 Smith’s Trailblazer is one option, which also includes the ChromaPop lens.

-These glasses, while not cheap (the current ChromaPop offerings range from $209 to $269), also offer Smith’s famous lifetime warranty.
+These glasses, while not cheap, also offer Smith’s famous lifetime warranty.